-Q1: What is the structure of the CTSI Professional Competency Framework (CPCF)?
-A: The CTSI Professional Competency Framework (CPCF) has three stages with three individual awards.
+Q1: What is the structure of the Qualifications Framework A: The Qualifications Framework has three stages with three individual awards.
 Stage 1 is made up of Unit 1 Regulatory Environment and Enforcement, Unit 2 Business and Consumer Legal Frameworks and Unit 3 Trading Standards Law Part 1 which upon completion will obtain the Trading Standards Practitioner Certificate (TSPC).
 Stage 2 is made up of Unit 4 Weights and Measures, a Unit 4 option (Food, Feed or Product Safety), Unit 5 Investigations and Unit 6 Regulating Markets.
 Upon completion of Stage 2 you will obtain the Trading Standards Practitioner Diploma (TSPD).
 Stage 3 is a project-based qualification.
 The project is an 8,000-word document that is linked to trading standards and should be of benefit to the authority, region or the profession.
 Upon completion the Trading Standards Advanced Practitioner Diploma (TSAPD) will be awarded.
 You can see a visual picture and more detail of the structure via this link.
-Q2: When can I register into the CPCF?
-Q2: When can I register into the CPCF?
-There is one exam cycle taking place in May each year.
+Q2: When can I register into the Qualifications Framework? Α There is one exam cycle taking place in May each year.
 Registration for the cycles open in the June of each year in preparation for the following cycle.
-There is one exam cycle taking place in May each year.
-Registration for the cycles open in There is one exam cycle taking place in May each year.
-Registration for the cycles open in the June of each year in preparation for the following cycle.
-A There is one exam cycle taking place in May each year.
-Registration for the cycles open in the June of each year in preparation for the following cycle.
 Registration for training and for the examinations are two separate entities.
-A Q3: There is one exam cycle taking place in May each year.
-Registration for the cycles open in the June of each year in preparation for the following cycle.
-Registration for training and for the examinations are two separate entities.
-Can I book onto the training and the examinations together?
-Registration for the training and for the assessments are two separate entities.
-Training A Q3: There is one exam cycle taking place in May each year.
-Registration for the cycles open in the June of each year in preparation for the following cycle.
-Registration for training and for the examinations are two separate entities.
-Can I book onto the training and the examinations together?
-Registration for the training and for the assessments are two separate entities.
+Q3: Can I book onto the training and the examinations together? Α Registration for the training and for the assessments are two separate entities.
 Training can be undertaken separately without going onto complete the assessments if you so wish.
-It is however recommended to complete the training as this provides knowledge for the
+It is however recommended to complete the training as this provides knowledge for the subject area which will then support the assessments.
+Q4: How much will the Qualifications Framework cost?

-Training and assessment fees are separate as mentioned above.
-CTSI's fee structure can be found on the website for both the examinations and training.
-Candidates register for the whole stage or if the candidate has exemptions, we have separate fees.
+Α Training and assessment fees are separate as mentioned above.
+CTSI's fee structure can be found on the website for both the examinations and training .
+Candidates register for the whole stage or if the candidate has exemptions, we have separate fees .
 We also offer a package for RCO candidates.
 When completing each stage, payment is for registration as well as the assessments (exams, portfolios, practical's etc).
 The registration option isn't at the top of the booking page but is mandatory when registering for exams.
 Q5: How many portfolios will there be? Α Portfolios are elements in Stage 2 only.
 Each unit at stage 2 will have a portfolio requirement (Weights and Measures, Food, Feed, Product Safety, Investigations and Regulatory Markets).
 Please be aware that Food, Feed and Product Safety are options under Unit 4 and a minimum of one of these is to be taken.
 If the candidate wishes to complete more than one of the options then you can do so.
 The generic portfolio must be submitted alongside the first subject portfolio submission.
 Portfolio guidance can also be found on the CTSI website.
-Q6: What will the assessment structure look like for portfolios? Α The assessment structure for portfolio's is implemented by the assessors (usually a qualified person within your local authority).
+Q6: What will the assessment structure look like for portfolios? Α The assessment structure for portfolio's is implemented by the assessors (usually a ~ qualified person within your local authority).
 Training for internal assessors is now online only).
 Example assessment plans are also available for guidance.
 Portfolios are then assessed by a regional verifier.
-Where will exams be held?
-Q7:
+Q7: Where will exams be held?